 Over the past couple of years I have listened to cries emanating from all sectors of the society to break the monopoly held by the Jamaica Public Service Company (JPS) on the nation’s electricity market.
 The Honorable Minister, himself, Phillip Paulwell, has echoed similar sentiments and has publicly underscored his intention to break up the monopoly – hinting to the recently introduced net-billing and the soon to be introduced wheeling policies as the main vehicles.
 While these policies will undeniably play an important role in the bid to liberalize the electricity sector, the Minister’s work can’t stop there as more definitely needs to be done!

 I agree with the sentiments expressed by others in relation to the breaking of the monopoly held on the transmission and distribution of electricity.
-The breaking up of the ownership of the Grid (the wires) will not lead to the reduction in electricity prices that we are seeking, in fact a few amateur studies have confirmed this and points to it not exhibiting economies of scale and therefore will lack the necessary incentives to to drive the price of electricity down.
-Therefore getting cheaper sources of energy on the grid should therefore be our ultimate goal!
+The breaking up of the ownership of the Grid (the wires) will not lead to the reduction in electricity prices that we are seeking, in fact, a few amateur studies have confirmed this and points to it not exhibiting economies of scale and therefore will lack the necessary incentives to drive the price of electricity down.
+Therefore getting cheaper sources of energy on the grid should, therefore, be our ultimate goal!
 With this in mind, I am taking this opportunity to propose the introduction of a Solar Power Purchase Agreements (SPPA) policy to the supply side of the electricity market.
-Thereby effectively breaking JPS hold on the supply of electricity throughout the Island, leaving JPS with only a monopoly in the transmission and distribition markets.
+Thereby effectively breaking JPS hold on the supply of electricity throughout the Island, leaving JPS with only a monopoly in the transmission and distribution markets.

 A Solar Power Purchase Agreement (SPPA) is a financial arrangement in which a third-party developer owns, operates, and maintains the photovoltaic (PV) system, and a host customer agrees to site the system on its roof or elsewhere on its property and purchases the system’s electric output from the solar services provider for a predetermined period.
 This financial arrangement allows the host customer to receive stable, and sometimes lower cost electricity, while the solar services provider or another party acquires valuable financial benefits such as tax credits and income generated from the sale of electricity to the host customer.